Almas0505/KinoPoisk/README.md

 # Movie Platform (Kinopoisk-like)

 This project is a movie platform similar to Kinopoisk, allowing users to search, rate, and review movies.
 It provides an intuitive interface for browsing films, viewing their details, and interacting with other users.
+The platform is built with **Node.js** and various modern web technologies.

 ## Features